soyeon-park1121/Big-data-scaling-team-project-group2/README.md

 While 20-eda notebook contains overall eda for feature engineering of '30-modeling_predict_selling_price', this notebook focuses on finding the relation between MMR and the actual sale price.
 We define Sale Price Gap = Final Sale Price – MMR.
 We did some EDA and plot the distribution of the sale price gap.
 This notebook is a stepping stone for 31-modeling-predict_sale_price_gap.

 ## 30-modeling-predict_selling_price
+This part is related to 'modeling' section in the final report.
 In this notebook, we built a pipeline to change all the category variables and assemble all the features in one column.
 Then we used the MLlib to build 3 kinds of model, which are linear regression, decision tree, and random forest.
 Then we calculated the correlation between the features and selling price.
 Finally, we used the for-loop to find out the depth for the best decision tree model.

 ## 31-modeling-predict_sale_price_gap
 In this notebook, we use Google Cloud to build models to predict the sale price gap, which is in the examination part of the report.
-We choose linear regression and decision tree to complete it.
+We chose linear regression and decision tree to complete it.